jessesrsmith/c_shell/README.md

 4. The internal shell command “time” that reports the user and system time of the program that is specified.
    **Example**:  time ls -l
-   **Details**: If the first token is “time”, execute the program that follows, waiting for it to complete.
-When it finishes, report the user and system time spent executing the program.
+   **Details**: If the first token is “time”, executes the program that follows, waiting for it to complete.
+When it finishes, reports the user and system time spent executing the program.
    **Concepts**: user and system time
    **System calls**: times()